 - Satellite send function with Satellite EQ switching.

 - 12AX7 in the reverb tube slot (V4)

 - Reverb foot switch jack added on back of chasis.

-- Slightly bigger power transformer than the Mark IV A.
+- Slightly larger power transformer than the Mark IV A.